-It makes me stunning about what happened to me in the last months:
+It is stunning what happened to me in the last months:

-I hitch hiked half of this country , been drunk in Georgia, went skiing in the Caucasus, hitch hiked through Armenia with a 20 tones Truck above the highest mountains I have ever been to, I learned so much about their history, I went into the Iran, I lost my fear about their government, about the hijab and the covering from women, I saw the first time a desert and got to know it with all of its impacts and most important of all I spoke to the most inspiring people and I made real good friends, I went to India, enjoyed beaches and noticed for the first time the main difference between traveling and holiday, I continued traveling without a man at my side and had a holiday with my girlfriends from Norway instead and then in the very end even traveled alone, I made Indian friends, visited the Dahravi the biggest slum of Asia in Bombay and learned much about the people and the Industries happening there, I discovered Imran and his great idea by founding a brand for the Daharvi itself by producing high quality leather goods.
-I learned so much from every single person and moment I experience during this trip and it all started here, five months ago when I met Alper and Beste who told me and Max, go to the places not everyone goes to, you want to see how it really is.
-That was the very first and most importantly advise, which we followed till the end.
+I hitch hiked half of this country Turkey, I ran from dogs, I was on the best diet ever, I was drunk in Georgia the moment I crossed the border, I went skiing in the Caucasus, hitch hiked through Armenia with a 20 tones Truck above the highest mountains I have ever been to, trying on the few Russian words I had, but learning so much more about their history, I went into Iran walking a windy narrow valley between mountains who could not more impressively represent the black box Iran was to me until then, I lost my fear about their government, about the hijab and covering from women in general, I saw the first time a desert and got to know it with all of its impacts when I drove the bus of my friends into the soft sand just before sunset, navigating along the stars back to the village, getting lost in this sea of sand, I learned riding the motorcycle in hijab and flip flops, and spoke my first Fasi words and wrote the best Arabic I was able to and most important of all, I spoke to the most inspiring people and I made real good friends, I went to India, enjoyed beaches in bikini again and noticed for the first time the main difference between traveling and holiday, I continued traveling without a man at my side and had a holiday with my girlfriends from Norway instead, and then, in the very end, even travelled alone, I made Indian friends, visited the Dahravi the biggest slum of Asia in Mumbai and learned much about the people and the industries there, I can not be prouder than calling Sunil my friend, as someone who widens my perspective on this world by every word he speaks to me, being born and raised in Dharavi, I discovered Imran and his great idea of founding a brand for the Daharvi leather industry itself and producing high quality leather goods.
+I learned so much from every single person and moment I experienced during this trip and it all started here, five months ago, when I met Alper and Beste, who told me and Max, go to the places not everyone goes to, you want to see how it really is.
+Speak to people you are afraid of and trust them.
+That was the very first and most importantly advise, which we followed until the end.

-It is just march in europe and I am back.
+It is just march in Europe and I am back.
 When I look back on what happened it feels like I lived 15 years in five months.
 It's like every moment and person has written a page in the book of my life.
-And I have to thank everyone who tuck part in this.
+And I have to thank everyone who was part of this.

 I am sitting in the plane home now.
 Just a couple of minutes until I am landing.
-The plane is so much more quiet than any transportation I used before.
-There are many people with laptops being busy with their work and annoyed by any mistake the crew might make, even when it is just "being too friendly".
+The plane is so much more quiet than any transportation I have taken in a long time.
+There are many people with laptops being busy with their work and annoyed by any mistake the crew might make, even when it is just "being too friendly" one just claimed behind me.
 Most of these people are Germans.
 I laugh a little.
-I feel like I want to hug them and I know how much they would hate it.
+I feel like I want to hug them knowing, how much they would hate it.
 But those are the first Germans I meet again since I left.
 Now coming back to my own culture, after looking at so many other cultures, I can see more clearly the habits and impacts of my own culture and society.

-It is up to the individual to find their own happiness, what ever that might be.
+It is up to the individual to find his or her own happiness, what ever that might be.

 They laughed at me and said "Why do you care?" - the poverty in the slums is as much my fault as much it is the fault of the kids living in the slums.
 One got lucky with this another one got lucky with that.
 This takes away pressure, but it is not what it is about.
 It is not about what we are born as, it is about what we are born into and what we make out of it.
 And by making I mean nothing else than maybe sitting silent and finding your own happiness.
 But most importantly is never to close your eyes when faith is happening right in front of you.